openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Fragmentation (FRAG)
 ^^^^^^^^^^^^^^^^^^^^

 This module will conduct the **Fragmentation** analysis at a **user-selected observation scale**.

 This module and its option are similar to :code:`fad`, but allow the user to specify a single (or multiple) specific observation scale.
 The results are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Fragmentation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Fragmentation-FADFOS.pdf>`_.

 Set up the input image
 """"""""""""""""""""""

 .. tip::

     You can use the default dataset to test the module.
-Select the :code:`Download test dataset` button on the top of the second panel, which will add the following files to your :code:`downloads` folder:
+Select the :code:`Download test dataset` button on the top of the second pane, which will add the following files to your :code:`downloads` folder:

     -   :code:`example.tif`: 0 bytes - Missing, 1 byte - Background, 2 bytes - Foreground
     -   :code:`clc3class.tif`: 1 byte - Agriculture, 2 bytes - Natural, 3 bytes - Developed